 American Airlines Airbus A321 retaining the colors of U-S Airways.

-More detail on PSA, America West, and American Airlines, as well as the U-S Airways Express operations by Mesa, Air Midwest, and SkyWest Airlines, has been written in separate links for each of these carriers in the "Major airlines regional partners" section.
+More detail on PSA, America West, and American Airlines, as well as the U-S Airways Express operations by Mesa, Air Midwest, and SkyWest Airlines, has been written in separate links for each of these carriers.